Code-Institute-Submissions/wondersquiz/README.md

 * HTML5 - to build initial content and structure for the website.
 * CSS - to add style to the content and website.
 * JavaScript - to add interactivity to the website.
-* Github - used to deploy the website.
+* GitHub - used to deploy the website.
-* Gitpod - used to build and edit the website.
+* GitPod - used to build and edit the website.
 * Sweet Alert - used to respond based on if the user got the answer correct or incorrect.

 ## Deployment